A sequence is a generalized list, consisting of zero or more values.

 The length of a bytevector is the number of elements that it contains.
 This number is a non-negative integer that is fixed when the bytevector is created.
 The valid indexes of a bytevector are the exact non-negative integers less than the length of the bytevector, starting at index zero as with vectors.

-type is equivalent to the u8vector
+The bytevector type is equivalent to the u8vector

 uniform vector type, but is specified